sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ### 6.3 auto-techsupport script

 As seen in the techsupport-monit.service & coredump-monit.service Unit descriptions, the script follows two separate flows based on the argument provided.
-When invoked with `techsupport` argument, the script updates the `last_techsupport_run` field in the State DB.
-It then deletes any old Techsupport dumps, if the limit configured by the user has crossed.
+When invoked with `techsupport` argument, the script checks if the feature is enabled by the user.
+It then checks if the limit configured by the user has crossed and deletes the old techsupport files, if any.

 On the other hand, when invoked with `core` argument, the script first checks if this feature is enabled by the user.
-The Script then checks for any diff between `core_file_list` field in the State DB and the file system.
-If any diff is found, it updates the State Db entry and moves forward.
-The script finally checks the `last_techsupport_run` field in the State DB and only when the cooloff period has passed, the script invokes the techsupport.
-The script will also independently check if the Max Size configured by the user has already exceeded
+The Script first verifies if a file is created within the last 20 sec and if yes, it moves forward.

+The script then checks if the cooloff period has passed, and it invokes the techsupport command.
+The script will also independently check if the Max Size configured by the user has already exceeded and if yes deletes the core files independently.
-### 6.4 Warmboot Considerations

-The last_techsupport_run value is meaningless across reboots since monotonic time is used.
-This field will be empty after reboot type.
-Other Relavant Entries in the State DB will be added to the db_migrator and are persisted across warm-reboots.  and uf yes, deletes the old core files

-### 6.5 Adding these services to SONiC
+### 6.4 Adding these services to SONiC

 These will be added to `target/debs/buster/sonic-host-services-data_1.0-1_all.deb` & `target/python-wheels/sonic_host_services-1.0-py3-none-any.whl` accordingly.

-### 6.6 Design choices for max_cdd_size argument
+### 6.5 Design choices for max_cdd_size argument

 Firstly, Size-based cleanup design was inspired from MaxUse= Argument in the systemd-coredump.conf https://www.freedesktop.org/software/systemd/man/coredump.conf.html